briandenicola/xlr8-e2eaisolutions/docs/03-aihub/ifs-aihub-step3-design.md

 ---

-## Success Criteria
+## Success Criteria ✅

 By the end of this step, you should have:
-- A comprehensive AI Hub architecture diagram
+- ✓ A comprehensive AI Hub architecture diagram
-- Clear rationale for Azure service selections
+- ✓ Clear rationale for Azure service selections
-- Documentation of network, identity, cost, and operational controls
+- ✓ Documentation of network, identity, cost, and operational controls
-- A governance model that meets IFS requirements
+- ✓ A governance model that meets IFS requirements

+To successfully complete this step, your design should provide a complete technical blueprint for implementing the AI Hub that addresses all requirements identified in the previous step.

 [🔝 Back to Top](#step-3-design)